ita-social-projects/dokazovi-be/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/ita-social-projects/dokazovi-be/blob/develop/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/ita-social-projects/dokazovi-be/blob/develop/LICENSE) file for details.

+Copyright 2020 © <a href="https://softserve.academy/" target="_blank"> SoftServe IT Academy</a>